johanbassonee/KotlinDemo/http4k-example/README.md

 1. The authenticate endpoint should not be taken as best practise.
 The intent here is to show a flow of business logic across multiple components.
 2. This project uses unsafe CORS settings for demonstration purposes only.
 Do not use this in production.
-3. There is no configuration loading from environment variables or external configuration files.
-This is intentional to keep the example simple.
-Look at [Hoplite](https://github.com/sksamuel/hoplite) for such a library.
-4. This project has hard coded secrets in it.
+3. This project has hard coded secrets in it.
 Do not use hard coded secrets in production.

 ## Architecture